Apple turns legal guns on Polish retailer A.pl

 The Polish patent office said on Tuesday the U.S. maker of the iPad, iPhone and iPod had filed a complaint, accusing the website of copying one of Apple’s icons to its logo and riding its coattails to win customers.

-“Apple brand is widely recognized and the company says that A.pl, by using the name that sounds similar, is using Apple’s reputation,” patent office spokesman Adam Taukert said.
+“Apple brand is widely recognised and the company says that A.pl, by using the name that sounds similar, is using Apple’s reputation,” patent office spokesman Adam Taukert said.

 A.pl chief executive Radoslaw Celinski said: “The accusation is ludicrous”.
 The firm, which is not currently using the logo in question, is looking at Apple’s complaint.